 Another benefit of the payment gateway is that if you use a reputable one, your visitors may be more willing to buy your goods online since they trust that merchant to keep their credit card numbers safe.

 While having your own merchant account lowers your transaction costs, you have to be careful to minimize your risks since you'll be processing the credit card payments yourself.
 By risks, I mean that you will have to deal with things like fraud (where people buy things with a stolen credit card number) and chargebacks (where someone forcibly reverses the payment to get a refund through their bank) yourself.
 This is not to say that there are no risks attendant in using a third party merchant.

 Here's a list of some third party merchants that you might want to consider if you're looking for ways to accept credit card payments.
-Except for PayPal, I have not actually tried any of them myself (as a vendor).
-Check them out carefully and use them at your own risk.
+I have not used any of them myself, as a vendor (except for PayPal, and that was a very long time ago), so scrutinize them all carefully and use them at your own risk.

 Note that rates and stuff that I publish below were correct at the time I investigated these vendors.
 It will most likely have changed by the time you read this since the merchants tend to modify their rates from time to time according to market conditions.
 Make sure that you check the current (up-to-date) details from their site before making any decision.

 The list is arranged alphabetically.

 CCBill: There are no setup fees.
 Transaction fees vary (I can't find the schedule though) depending on the volume of sales in each accounting period.
 According to their website, "these fees are never more than 13.5% of revenues charged during this one-week period for CWIE hosting clients and 14.5% for non-hosting clients".

 CCNow: This is only for people who ship tangible, physical products.
 There is no setup fee, and they charge 9% per transaction except in the November and December where the fees are 8% per transaction (yes, lower).